-The port, resort and airport hub of Larnaca on the southern coast of Cyprus is currently host to four teams in the 14-strong top-flight Cyta Championship.
+The port, resort and airport hub of Larnaca on the southern coast of Cyprus is currently host to five teams in the 14-strong top-flight Cyta Championship.

-Home of 2016 league runners-up AEK, Larnaca has also been a haven for two clubs from the nearby port of Famagusta since 1974, when its majority Greek population fled the Turkish invasion.
+Home of 2018 Cypriot Cup winners AEK, Larnaca has also been a haven for two clubs from the nearby port of Famagusta since 1974, when its majority Greek population fled the Turkish invasion.

 Formed in 1911, revered Anorthosis have won 13 Cypriot titles and never been relegated.
 Populist Nea Salamis, with their left-leaning fan base, have played in the top flight every season but seven since 1949.

-These three clubs play at stadiums out of Larnaca’s tourist-friendly, palm-fringed, beach-lined city centre.
+These three clubs play at stadiums away from Larnaca’s tourist-friendly, palm-fringed, beach-lined city centre.
 Anorthosis and Nea Salamis built their grounds some 15 years after their enforced exile.
 Both were used for the final stages of the 1992 European Under-16 Championships, hosting the likes of Francesco Totti and Iván de la Peña.
 It was also at the Antonis Papadopoulos, home of Anorthosis, that Cyprus beat Spain 3-2 in a Euro 2000 qualifier.
+Today the ground also stages the home games of Ermis Aradippou, a top-flight club from the outskirts of Larnaca.

 Nea Salamis named their ground Ammochostos – the Greek word for Famagusta.

-Ammochostos Stadium now also plays host to Alki Oroklini, the fourth Larnaca-based club in the First Division, originally from a village eight kilometres from the city, close to the British military base of Dhekelia.
+Ammochostos Stadium now also plays host to Alki Oroklini, another Larnaca-based club in the First Division, originally from a village eight kilometres from the city, close to the British military base of Dhekelia.

 Promoted as Second Division champions in 2017, Alki are named after a former Larnaca club who folded in 2014.
 Backed by entrepreneur Andreas Loppas, an Alki Larnaca fan, former Omonia Oroklini changed their name, and their colours to the blue and red of their doomed predecessors.